bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/hashcash-and-bit-gold.md

 Change is also not a problem in Bitcoin because the transaction itself creates a change.
 But in this system these strings don't have change so what you could do is somebody could make lots of small little pieces of work and distribute those just like you would distribute small change and then you go to a shop and you get these little strings back for your change but it may be easier to do all this on a second layer and just have big buckets somewhere that don't need to be changed all the time.
 Because also it would mean having to track all the movement of all these mini-strings.

-Speaker 2: 00:44:35

-Like

-Speaker 1: 00:44:35

-tracking the movement of every penny on the planet essentially.
+Like tracking the movement of every penny on the planet essentially.

 Speaker 0: 00:44:39